mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/index.md

 ```
 global:
- scrape_interval:     15s "Set the scrape interval to every 15 seconds.
-Default is every 1 minute"
+ scrape_interval:     15s #Set the scrape interval to every 15 seconds.
+Default is every 1 minute

- evaluation_interval: 15s "Evaluate rules every 15 seconds.
-The default is every 1 minute"
+ evaluation_interval: 15s #Evaluate rules every 15 seconds.
+The default is every 1 minute

-  scrape_timeout is set to the global default (10s).
+#scrape_timeout is set to the global default (10s).
 "A scrape configuration containing exactly one endpoint to scrape:
  Here it's Prometheus itself"

 scrape_configs:

  - job_name: 'dcos-metrics'    #All master nodes are available at master.mesos via their A record

    dns_sd_configs: